-The team is not only responsible for finishing the project on time and meeting the expectations of both the client and project mentor, but also for delivering the required results.
-The project mentor however, helps the team draw up an action plan, set a timeline and define the final product.
+The student team is not only responsible for finishing the project on time and meeting the expectations of both the client and project mentor, but also for delivering the required results.
+The project mentor however, helps and stimulates the team drawing up an action plan, setting a timeline and defining the final product.
 The project mentor can also potentially function as an intermediate between client and students when the scope of the project requires re-definition and can provide support to the students in negotiation processes with the client.